psycopg/psycopg/docs/basic/from_pg2.rst

     psycopg.errors.ActiveSqlTransaction: CREATE DATABASE cannot run inside a transaction block

-This happens because PostgreSQL will wrap multiple statements in a transaction itself and is different from how :program:`psql` behaves (:program:`psql` split the queries on semicolons and sends them separately).
+This happens because PostgreSQL will wrap multiple statements in a transaction itself and is different from how :program:`psql` behaves (:program:`psql` will split the queries on semicolons and send them separately).
 This is not new in Psycopg 3: the same limitation is present in `!psycopg2` too.